HamzaWaseemBajwa/ColorVert-browser-extension/README.md

 ==========

-An extension that aids color vision impairedness
+An extension that to aid colorblind individuals in navigating the web.

 Options